 According to Q13 News, there are nearly 1,400 people fighting the Washington wildfires now - some from as far away as Mexico.
 There are also 100 National Guard troops are on the front lines - and as many as one thousand more will deploy soon.

 A cat who was rescued over the weekend from the devastation of the Lake Alta area has been dubbed "Alta" by her rescuers.
 The towns of Carlton and Pateros - the area that this kitty is from - were evacuated, but not everyone made it out together.
-Lost & Found Pets WA State reported that a burned cat was rescued not far from Pateros, Washington.

 The burned cat has taken a turn for the better, thanks to Lake Chelan Veterinary Hospital.
 The hospital stated late last night: "If this kitty were a human, she would be airlifted to Harborview Burn Unit in Seattle.
 Her ears, eyes, nose, and pads have secnd degree burns and abrasions.
 She was found at Alta Lake Golf Course by a Good Samaritan.
 She's a black and white young female with no tail.
 She's friendly and trusting.
 She was brought to WASART Sunday afternoon in Chelan and she is being treated at Lake Chelan Veterinary Hospital by Dr. Shelton.